 his Grandfather's village.

-Using photography, video and sculpture the artists embark on a journey that explores personal and collective histories, migration and the legacies of the diaspora.
+Using photography, video and sculpture the artists embark on a journey that explores personal and collective histories and the legacies of the diaspora.

 A Shrine to My Grandfather's Car, Pakistan - 2016, © Hasan

 The Explorer, Pakistan - 2016, © Ohiri

 Through the Ruins, Pakistan - 2016, © Hasan